Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Enjoy tasting some of the 50 local brews while tucking into hearty dishes like rabbit cooked in cherry beer, or the meatloaf with mustard sauce.
 Open daily for lunch and dinner, reservations recommended.

-Don't be put off by the picture menu and touristy look, this is the real deal.
+Travellers should not be put off by the picture menu and touristy look of Chez Leon, as it is the real deal.
 For celebrated mussel dishes, as well as local fare such as rabbit stewed in kriek (cherry) beer or stoemp (bubble and squeak), the original Chez Leon is the perfect place to dine.
 Found near the Grand Place, it is open daily for lunch and dinner, reservations recommended.

 The magnificent and unique Groot-Bijgaarden is the venue for this beautiful annual flower show.
 Every year, the grounds of this estate are transformed into an Eden, spread with flowers, water features, and plants arranged by many expert florists.